Semi Truck Insurance: Providers, Coverage & Costs

 ---|---|---|

 Also called public liability insurance in the trucking industry, general liability insurance covers third-party bodily injuries and property damage not related to truck driving.
-For example, general liability covers injuries a client sustains if he slips in your garage but not those sustained if you hit him with your rig.
+For example, general liability covers injuries a client sustains if they slip in your garage but not those sustained if you hit them with your rig.

 Owner-operators with authority, freight forwarders, and motor carriers are required by law to carry public liability insurance.
-However, the coverage is a good idea for any business owner because it pays for several common business risks.
-Drivers under lease don’t usually need general liability insurance as most are covered by the motor carrier’s policy.
+However, the coverage is a good idea for any business owner because it pays for a number of common business risks.
+Drivers under lease do not usually need general liability insurance as most are covered by the motor carrier’s policy.

 Trucking liability insurance, also known as primary liability, pays for injuries and property damage you may cause others while operating your truck.
-The Federal Motor Carrier Safety Administration (FMCSA) requires a minimum liability limit of $750,000 combined single limit (CSL) or $1 million for truckers who need a federal filing.
+The Federal Motor Carrier Safety Administration (FMCSA) requires a minimum liability limit of $750,000 combined single limit (CSL) or $1 million for truckers needing a federal filing.

-Nontrucking liability insurance covers damages and injuries to third parties that occur when you’re driving your truck for nonbusiness purposes like running personal errands.
-If you have a truck accident when you’re not working, nontrucking liability pays for the other person’s medical bills and property repairs.
+Nontrucking liability insurance covers damages and injuries to third parties that occur when you’re driving your truck for nonbusiness purposes, such as running personal errands.
+If you have a truck accident when you’re not working, nontrucking liability pays for the other person’s medical bills and property damage.

-Bobtail insurance is liability insurance that covers you and your semi truck when you’re driving for business but not hauling a load, like when you’re traveling between jobs.
-The policy pays your legal bills if someone sues after an accident.
+Bobtail insurance is liability insurance that covers you and your semi-truck when you’re driving for business but not hauling a load.
+The policy pays your legal bills if someone sues you after an accident.
 Motor carriers often require leased drivers to carry bobtail insurance.

 Some examples of accidents that trigger bobtail insurance include those that occur:

 Bobtail insurance is often confused with nontrucking liability coverage.
 Both cover gaps in the liability insurance commonly provided by motor carriers.
-However, bobtail insurance covers business-related driving, whereas nontrucking insurance is for personal driving.
+However, bobtail insurance covers business-related driving while nontrucking insurance is for personal driving.

 Physical damage insurance pays for damages and repairs to your truck caused by certain covered perils, including accidents, natural disasters, theft, and vandalism.
-It’s not legally required, but it’s recommended for all drivers.
-Plus, most lenders require physical damage insurance for financing.
+While not legally required, most lenders do require physical damage insurance for financing.

 Physical damage insurance comes in two parts:

-- Collision: Pays for damage to your rig when it collides with another vehicle.
+- Collision: Pays for damage to your rig when it collides with another vehicle or object.

 - Comprehensive: Pays for damage caused by most other perils, including theft, hail, vandalism, and fire.